 - a description of the information, the purposes for processing the information and who we are sharing the information with, if anyone;

 - an explanation of the logic involved in any automated decisions (if you have specifically asked for this).

 To view or access a copy of your health records please write to the following address giving as much detail as possible on the record(s) you wish to access:

-Post: Information Services Manager, Corporate Services Team Fifty Pembroke Court Chatham Maritime Chatham Kent ME4 4EL
+Post: Head of Corporate Governance, Corporate Services Team Fifty Pembroke Court Chatham Maritime Chatham Kent ME4 4EL

 We will ask you for proof of your identity and proof of your address.
 The CCG then has 40 calendar days, from receipt of the above information, to respond to the request, though the CCG aims to reply in 21 days.